purplebugs/fantasticelastic/src/pages/about.md

 This site is made with love from the ground up for anyone who wants to understand simple use cases for the Elastic Stack

+Elasticsearch can be hard, and I found getting started to be tricky.

+I challenged myself to create the site I wish I had when I was getting started, and this is it... always changing and evolving, just like life, like myself, and like Elasticsearch.

 :::note

 This is a hobby project and is in no way officially affiliated with [Elastic](https://elastic.co)